When I wrote about taking Massive Action last week, I mentioned that I was reading 2 books at once.

 Pay attention to what you have now and what you’ve accomplished so far.
 Be grateful for it.

-One of the things we do in the Marketing Action Club is to celebrate and acknowledge our progress each week – because it’s too easy to get caught up in what’s wrong, what’s missing or what still needs to be done.
+Celebrate and acknowledge your progress each week – because it’s too easy to get caught up in what’s wrong, what’s missing or what still needs to be done.

 There’s no need to hurry…